Sicily archaeological site

-Italy as a whole is known for its archeological sites and Sicily is no exception.
+Italy as a whole is known for its archaeological sites, and Sicily is no exception.
 If you only have time to see one or two, choose to see the best on your first trip.
 A visit will make you feel as though you have stepped back in time.
-Here are three of the best archeological sites in Sicily:
+Here are three of the best archaeological sites in Sicily:

 Agrigento’s Valle dei Templi

 This is quite rightly a UNESCO World Heritage Site.
-There is much to see here, since there are no fewer than seven temples in various states of preservation.
+There is much to see here since there are no fewer than seven temples in various states of preservation.
 These include the Temple of Concordia (in fairly good condition) and the Temple of Heracles, which only has a few columns left from the original building.
 One of the main things to be aware of when visiting Agrigento in search of ancient sights to see is that the Olympeion field is not far from the Valle dei Templi mentioned above.
 You can see some excellent examples of telamons here too.
-These are large figures designed from rock, some of which are in better condition than others.
-One in particular is lying on the ground with his hands behind his shoulders.
+These are significant figures designed from rock, some of which are in better condition than others.
+One, in particular, is lying on the ground with his hands behind his shoulders.

-Personally I love the Greek theatre here, since the scale of it is still very easy to appreciate today.
-Indeed if you are fortunate you may be able to book tickets to see a performance here, since the theatre is still used in the modern day.
+I love the Greek theatre here since the scale of it is still very easy to appreciate today.
+Indeed if you are fortunate, you may be able to book tickets to see a performance here, since the theatre is still used in the modern-day.
 Nearby you can also see the remains of the Temple of Apollo.
 The garden here is lovely and provides you with an opportunity to see the temple as it exists today while enjoying the surroundings too.

 The Greek temple at Segesta

-The ends of the temple on its narrower sides are six pillars wide, while the sides are fourteen pillars in length.
+The ends of the temple on its narrower sides are six pillars wide, while the parties are fourteen pillars in length.
 The Doric temple, believed to have been built around the 5th century BC, sits in the middle of the countryside.
-Lush green trees punctuate the more barren surroundings around the temple, and once you are there you could easily forget which century you are in.
+Lush green trees punctuate the more barren surroundings around the temple, and once you are there, you could easily forget which century you are in.